 The Feast of Celestinian Forgiveness – L’Aquila

-The commemoration involves a historical parade with folkloric costumes going from Margherita Palace to Santa Maria di Collemagno Church.
-There are three symbolic figures in the parade: the Bull Lady ( the woman carrying the ancient Papal Bull) the Young Lord (carrying an olive branch to open the Holy Door) and the Cross Lady (cross that is offered to the Cardinal who opens the door).
+There are three symbolic figures in the parade: the Bull Lady ( the woman carrying the ancient Papal Bull) the Young Lord (carrying an olive branch to open the Holy Door) and the Cross Lady (cross that has to be used to open the door).

-In front of the church takes place the ceremony where the mayor reads to the citizens the bull and a Cardinal, chosen from the Holy See, knocks on the door three times with the olive branch.
+In front of the church takes place the ceremony: the mayor reads to the citizens the bull and this year the Pope knocks on the door three times with the olive branch.
 This way he can let the citizens in.

 After the parade, there is a live concert hosting Italian and European artists.